 Hydrogen vs. Methane SIBO

-One way to test for SIBO is to have a hydrogen and methane breath test.
+One way to test for SIBO is to have a hydrogen and methane breath test (learn more about SIBO breath tests here).
 First, your baseline hydrogen and methane levels are tested.
 Then you will take a sugary substance (lactulose) and have your levels tested again.

 If your hydrogen levels are high, then you may have Hydrogen-dominant SIBO.
 If your methane levels are high, then you may have Methane-dominant SIBO.
 A diagnosis of Hydrogen SIBO or Methane SIBO doesn’t mean you only have that type of gas present.
 You can have both types of gases, just one is more dominant than the other.